mgiannopoulos24/CTF-Challenges/HackTheBox/Crypto/brevi_moduli.md

 ## Analyzing the source code

-- The provided file is `solve_brevi_moduli.py`.
+- The provided file is `server.py`.
-- It connects to the challenge server, receives a PEM-encoded RSA public key, extracts the modulus, factorizes it, and submits the two prime factors.
+- It simulates the challenge server, generating RSA public keys with small prime factors.
+- The script uses `pycryptodome` for RSA key generation and PEM encoding.
+- It expects the user to input the two prime factors of the modulus.
+- The script checks if the provided inputs are prime and if their product equals the modulus.
 - The script uses `pwntools` for remote interaction, `pycryptodome` for RSA key parsing, and `sage.all.factor` for factorization.

 The basic workflow of the script is as follows:

-1. Connect to the remote server using pwntools.
+1. For each round, generate two 110-bit prime numbers (`pumpkin1` and `pumpkin2`).
+2. Calculate the modulus `n = pumpkin1 * pumpkin2`.
+3. Construct an RSA public key from `n` and `e = 65537`, then export it in PEM format.
-2. For each round, receive the PEM-encoded public key.
+4. Print the PEM-encoded public key to the console.
-3. Extract the modulus from the key.
-4. Factorize the modulus using SageMath.
-5. Send the two prime factors back to the server.
+5. Prompt the user to enter the two prime factors.
+6. Verify that the entered values are prime and that their product equals `n`.
+7. Repeat steps 1-6 for a set number of rounds.
-6. After all rounds, receive the flag.
+8. After all rounds, print the flag.

 A little summary of all the interesting things we have found out so far: